dylan-lang/dylan-programming-book/source/macros.rst

 part to the ability of macros to manipulate code fragments without evaluating those fragments, but that power must be used judiciously.
-If you are designing macros for use by other people, those people may expect functionlike behavior, and may be surprised if there are multiple or out-of-order evaluations of macro parameters.
+If you are designing macros for use by other people, those people may expect function-like behavior, and may be surprised if there are multiple or out-of-order evaluations of macro parameters.

 #. *Comparison with C:* Because it is more difficult to introduce local